Imran4424/iOS-InterviewQuestions/Swift.md

 stack.push(20)
 ```

-But defining the associated type explicitly is optional
+But defining the associated type explicitly is optional, let's see another example without defining the associated type explicitly.